 There are two basic strategic approaches to forex trading – fundamental and technical.

 Fundamental analysis trading is generally more favored by long-term traders, those who buy (or sell) and hold a currency pair for an extended period of time.
 Fundamental analysis is analysis that is based on economic conditions, both within specific countries and globally.

 Throughout most trading days, various economic reports from the different countries in the world are released.
 The indications, positive or negative, coming from such reports are the main drivers of major changes in exchange rates between currency pairs.
-If, for example, several positive reports on the United Kingdom’s economy are issued within a three-month time frame, that is likely to increase the value of Gbp against other currencies such as Eur and Usd.
+If, for example, several positive reports on the United Kingdom’s economy are issued within a three-month time frame, that is likely to increase the value of Gbp against other currencies such as the Eur and Usd.